0x7061/sharpforms/README.md

 Generated links can be used to access already created forms for filling in.

 ###Details regarding the Business Layer:
-The Business Object is stored as a class library.
+The Business Objects are stored as a class library.
 The project strictly follows the domain model paradigm which means that every entity in the database is represented as a class in the Business Object.
 Furthermore all these entity classes have internal constructors so objects can only be initialised or returned by the one and only factory class "cMain".
 This has been done to prevent too much functionality